cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-11-game-winner.md

 This is a two-part update.
 You set the winner where relevant, but you also introduce new checks, so that a game with a winner cannot be acted upon.

-It starts with a new error in `x/checkers/types/errors.go`:
+It starts with a new error that you define as a constant:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/e50ceaedb52cbbb2e802a1c887657cdc8f52f25b/x/checkers/types/errors.go#L22]
 ErrGameFinished = sdkerrors.Register(ModuleName, 1111, "game is already finished")
 ```
-Then at creation, in `x/checkers/keeper/msg_server_create_game.go`:
+Then at creation, in the _create game_ message handler, you start with a neutral value:

 ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/e50ceaedb52cbbb2e802a1c887657cdc8f52f25b/x/checkers/keeper/msg_server_create_game.go#L28]
 ...